Class Discussion Topics

 Assignments for next class

 - Get the basic parts and tools that you’ll need for class.
-Order early, as you’ll need things for week 2.
+Intro kits should be ready by the end of week 1.

 - Set up your Phys Comp blog and e-mail the URL to your instructor.